-For those summer salads and fresh cut veggies, I like to keep an array of dips and dressings to pump of the flavor and keep me loving my veggies.
-This Green Goddess Dip is the latest to grace the selves of my fridge and its 💯 sure to dazzle you as well!
+For those summer salads and fresh cut veggies, I like to keep an array of dips and dressings to pump up the flavor and keep me loving my veggies.
+This Green Goddess Dip is the latest to grace the shelves of my fridge and its 💯 sure to dazzle you as well!

 Why this Green Goddess Dip is edible magic

 - It comes together in 5 minutes!
 For reals.
 Just throw everything into your blender or handy dandy food processor.
-Whir it up and your are ready for dunking.
+Whirl it up and your are ready for dunking.

 - It is a great use of those summer herbs that you have more of than you know what to do with.
 If you have a garden, you probably have more herbs than you know what to do with.
 Or your father/neighbor/best friend/coworker has a garden and is trying to share their bounty because they have run out of ideas about how to eat everything.
 Or it is a great way to use up herbs that you bought for other summer recipes that you don’t want to see go to waste.

 Need dairy-free?
 You can use a dairy-free unsweetened, plain yogurt instead.
-I would suggest a cashew or soy yogurt verse coconut, as coconut carries a strong flavor that would not jive with the herbs in this green goddess dip.
+I would suggest a cashew or soy yogurt versus coconut, as coconut carries a strong flavor that would not jive with the herbs in this Green Goddess Dip.
 Another option is to replace the yogurt with mayonnaise.